skashfaazim/DS_Team_1_Project/README.md

 Data Science Institute - Cohort 6 - Team 1 Project

-As part of the Data Sceince Certificate program at the University of Toronto's Data Science Institute, our capstone project was (INSERT 1 SENTENCE BUSINESS CASE HERE).
+As part of the Data Scince Certificate program at the University of Toronto's Data Science Institute, our capstone project was (INSERT 1 SENTENCE BUSINESS CASE HERE).
 We chose the "Bike Sharing" dataset to apply our analytical and technical skills to.
 To complete our final project, we summarized the data, performed exploratory analysis' such as (INSERT CHOSEN REGRESSION MODEL HERE), created visualizations to present actionable insights.
 This project demonstrated all the skills that we have learned through the certificate program.

 ## Members